Trifibre’s “Jigsaw” Nests In ALPHACAM Aid Bottom Line

 Established in 1981, Trifibre Ltd has grown into the UK’s leading case producer, providing innovative casing design and manufacturing solutions to a wide range of industry sectors including aerospace, surgical and medical, motorsport and automotive, and clothing.

-Sales Manager Trishanth Parari says they specialise in working with major blue chip organisations, manufacturing flight cases that meet military specifications, bespoke polyprop cases, complex bespoke metal containers, made to measure metal fabrications, wooden packing crates, and custom made wooden and plastic presentation cases.
+Sales Manager Trishanth Parari says they specialize in working with major blue chip organisations, manufacturing flight cases that meet military specifications, bespoke polyprop cases, complex bespoke metal containers, made to measure metal fabrications, wooden packing crates, and custom made wooden and plastic presentation cases.

 Trifibre invested in ALPHACAM when they purchased the Morbidelli to supplement the Pacer.
 “Previously, everything was routed manually.
 We simply added tool paths to the DXF files,” he says.
 “However, as the company grew we needed to reduce our labour time in producing drawings and preparing the machines.